dgonz64/react-hook-form-auto/README.md

     setLanguageByName('en')
 ```

+You can add the translation strings directly to a language:

+### addLanguageTranslations
+Allows to add a bunch of strings to a language

+**Kind**: global function

 ### Translation utils

 There are some functions that deal with semantic organization of the translation strings this library uses.
 You can take advantage of them if you are building a skin: